TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

   * precedence (20 points)

 You can earn up to 20 points for your abstract syntax definition.
-Therefor, we generate an abstract syntax tree for an example program.
+Therefor, we run a few test cases against your implementation and generate an abstract syntax tree for the example program `MiniJava-examples/program1.mjv`.
 We inspect your syntax definition and the generated AST manually.
 We particular focus on
  meaningful constructor names,